DPCscience/WolakAndReid_GenGroupHowTo_SI6/README.md

 ## Changes

-For ease of reference, significant changes to be noted below.
+For ease of reference, an overview of significant changes to be noted below.
 Tag with commits or issues, where appropriate.

 ### Major

 ### Minor
+    - 5 January 2017: add pdf of printed version for the main journal article
     - 22 November 2016: Initialize files for GitHub
       - Formatting to remove LaTex etc. within the `.Rmd` file that were used to create a nice looking *pdf*
       - Compress `MCMCglmm` models (see *./MCMCglmm_modelDiet.R*)